Exercise Science, Strength and Conditioning, Clinical Exercise Science; Fitness and Health Promotion;

 Strength and Conditioning – KNES 351

-Dr. Costa has a Doctorate in Exercise Physiology from the University of Oklahoma under the mentorship of Dr. Cramer.
+Dr. Costa has a Doctorate in Exercise Physiology from the University of Oklahoma under the mentorship of Dr. Joel Cramer.
 Dr. Costa has authored and co-authored more than 150 research publications, book chapters, conference presentations, and abstracts.
-In addition, he is a member of the National Strength and Conditioning Association (NSCA) Research Committee, the American College of Sports Medicine (ACSM), and serves as a reviewer for over 35 journals.
+In addition, he is a Senior Editor for the Journal of Strength and Conditioning Research (JSCR), is member of the National Strength and Conditioning Association (NSCA) Research Committee, the American College of Sports Medicine (ACSM), and serves as a reviewer for over 35 journals.

 Dr. Costa’s current research projects include: